AnonymousPlanet/thgtoa/guide.md

 There are ways to mitigate these such as:

 -   Do not use Tor/VPNs to access services that are on the same network (ISP) as the destination service.
 For example do not connect to Tor from your University Network to access a University Service anonymously.
-Instead use a different source point (such as a public Wi-FI) that cannot be correlated easily by an adversary.
+Instead use a different source point (such as a public Wi-Fi) that cannot be correlated easily by an adversary.

--   Do not use Tor/VPN from an obviously monitored network (such as a corporate/governmental Network) but instead try to find an unmonitored network such as a public Wi-FI or a residential Wi-Fi.
+-   Do not use Tor/VPN from an obviously monitored network (such as a corporate/governmental Network) but instead try to find an unmonitored network such as a public Wi-Fi or a residential Wi-Fi.

 -   Use multiple layers (such as what will be recommended in this guide later: VPN over Tor) so that an adversary might be able to see that someone connected to the service through Tor but won't be able to see that it was you because you were connected to a VPN and not the Tor Network.